-Development and upgrading of a city is an agender for any government in order to move forward in planning or developmental strategies.
+Development and upgrading of a city is an agenda for any government in order to move forward in planning or developmental strategies.
 The case of Lagos Island requires that the various problems with its housing and environmental planning condition be considered.
 This is to give enabling platform for implementing policies, agenda, and programme for its developments, even with the continuous rise in the population of Lagos Island, which is also a global phenomenon.
 The world's population living in urban areas is forecast to rise to 75% by 2050 as against 50% in 2010 (UN-Habitat III, 2015).
-Due to this escalating population, governments are required to figure out how to create future spaces and its management for the citizens.
-This is why governments base their economic development policies on building advanced infrastructures management strategy such as smart city projects.
+Due to this escalating population increase, governments are required to come up with how to create future spaces and its management for the citizens.
+This is the reason governments base their economic development policies on building advanced infrastructures management strategies such as smart city projects.
 Not only are policy makers involved in this initiative but also citizens are engaged in the project, as their future quality of life depends on this (Bakıcı, Almirall and Wareham, 2013).
 Lagos state is not an exception to this, as more and more people come into the state every day.

-The planning for housing and setting standards for the regulation of building construction is a task that seems to overwhelm the relevant government authorities in Nigeria and other parts of the developing world.
-Rapid urbanization create an urgency for cities to find smarter ways to manage the accompanying challenges like traffic congestion, high crime rate, difficulty in waste management (Nam and Pardo, 2011).
-The concept of smart city is evolving as a new approach to alleviate and cure current urban problems and make urban development more sustainable (Alawadhi, Armando and Hafedh, 2012).
+Planning for housing and setting standards for the regulation of buildings and its construction is a task that seems to overwhelming to the relevant government authorities in Nigeria and to many parts of the developing world.
+Rapid urbanization create an urgency for cities to find smarter ways to manage the accompanying challenges like high crime rate, traffic congestion, difficulty in waste management and many others of such problems (Nam and Pardo, 2011).
+The concept of smart city is emerging as a new idea and approach to alleviate and cure current urban problems as stated and to make urban development more sustainable (Alawadhi, Armando and Hafedh, 2012).
 The process of physical development in Lagos State is one that had over time witnessed various adoptions of concepts and strategies and ideas with various authors and publications propounding great ideas to foster these developments.
 Smart city development is another area in which most cities delve into.
 However, in the light of this developmental agenda, it is good to examine how cities fit into the concept of smart city programme; how the housing characteristics and the planning nature of the area can be adapted to a smart city.